 Motivational theories are critical in providing significance for the employee’s work.
 They explain employee retention and define how employee motivation impacts the whole organization.
-Employee’s motivation through several psychological factors determines the behavior of employee as a group.
+Through several psychological factors, employee motivation determines the behavior of employees as a group.

 These factors are external and internal, and they help to provide passion and create determinism in them.
 Balancing various activities in the organization paves the way for business operations.

 Maslow’s Hierarchy of Needs is a way that provides motivation.
-Leaders and management seek influential factors that can help employees, motivate them and provide the guidelines.
-To help employees in this regard, a powerful tool is motivational theories.
+Leaders and management seek influential factors that can help employees, motivate them, and provide guidelines.
+Motivational theories are a powerful tool to assist employees in this regard.

 Maslow’s Hierarchy of Needs Five Stages

-Maslow’s Hierarchy of Needs is common and famous motivational theory that defines the needs of satisfaction.
+Maslow’s Hierarchy of Needs is a famous motivational theory defining satisfaction needs.
 The method given by Abraham Maslow is significant.
-Human beings inclined to satisfy five basic needs, and these requirements are arranged in hierarchical orders.
+Human beings are inclined to satisfy five basic needs, and these requirements are arranged inder hierarchical or.

-1) Physiological need points sleep, hunger, and thirst, i.e., fundamental needs
+1) Physiological needs point sleep, hunger, and thirst, i.e., fundamental needs

 4) Esteem needs count appreciation, self-confidence, and recognition